 Four-time Cup-champion Patrick Roy makes this list effectively as an exception and for the sake of thoroughness.
 When he won the Cup as a rookie in 1985-86 (having made a single relief appearance the previous season), he didn’t exactly come out of nowhere.
 He led all Canadiens goalies in appearances with 47, having effectively established himself as a starter before the postseason.

 That fact shouldn’t diminish the accomplishment, but it’s admittedly more in line with Dobes’ career trajectory so far instead of Fowler’s.
 The takeaway?
 It shouldn’t matter which Canadiens goalie takes the crease first this postseason.
-In fact, if this list is anything to go by, several examples on it show it matters more which goalie takes the crease last and, if it comes to having to make a change, the Habs should be comfortable with either or, with the former admittedly having built up a stronger resume so far, especially as of late.
+In fact, if this list is anything to go by, several examples on it show it matters more which goalie takes the crease last and, if it comes to having to make a change, the Habs should be comfortable with either, with the former admittedly having built up a stronger resume so far, especially as of late.

 It’s all too easy to get caught up in the lore, with Roy’s first career start representing a road win over the Penguins, just like Dryden before him and Carey Price after him.
 Fowler having accomplished the same feat may make him the sentimental favourite to go the distance this season, but the Canadiens are going to go with the goalie who gives them the best chance.

-It’s worth noting, the Canadiens are still far from contenders officially speaking.
+It’s worth noting the Canadiens are still far from contenders officially speaking.
 So, this may all be a moot point, but, by the same token, none of the Stanley Cup-winning teams on this list were clear-cut favourites to win it all in the seasons in question.
 When you’re forced to go with a rookie goalie in the playoffs, it’s not like you’ve necessarily had the chance to shore up your entire roster.
 So, questions still remain for these Habs like they did for each team above.

 “Who will start come the playoffs?” shouldn’t even be a top priority, truth be told.
 However, the reason is becoming more and more because, whoever it ends up being, the Canadiens shouldn’t need to worry.